khulnasoft/khulnasoft/cmd/gitserver/README.md

 # gitserver

 Mirrors repositories from their code host.
-All other Sourcegraph services talk to gitserver when they need data from git.
+All other Khulnasoft services talk to gitserver when they need data from git.
 Requests for fetch operations, however, go through repo-updater.

 gitserver exposes an "exec" API over HTTP for running git commands against clones of repositories. gitserver also exposes APIs for the management of